CaresCoin/blockseed/README.md

 What is CaresCoin?
 ----------------

-CaresCoin is a new digital currency that enables instant payments to anyone, anywhere in the world.
+CaresCoin is a new cryptocurrency that enables instant payments to anyone, anywhere in the world.
 CaresCoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
 CaresCoin is also the name of the open source